-The Albany State University Police Department (ASUPD) is committed to providing a safe environment for its students, faculty, staff and guests.
-Albany State University Police Department will support the mission and guiding principles of Albany State University by promoting a safe and secure higher education environment, building partnerships with the community, and implement solutions for improving the quality of life based on the best practices of campus law enforcement.
+ASUPD supports the mission and guiding principles of Albany State University by promoting a safe and secure higher education environment.
+We will build partnerships to identify and implement solutions for improving the quality of life based on the best practices of campus law enforcement.

-Albany State University Police Department will become a premier campus police agency by deploying innovative industry standard, security and police strategies.
+Our Vision is to become a premier campus police agency by deploying innovative industry standards for security and police strategies.
 The ASUPD will equip students, faculty, staff, and community members with the best systems, practices, and networks to achieve the highest quality of safety standards.
 Our committed efforts will result in an improved awareness and preparedness to campus safety through implementing safe campus initiatives, developing strategic partnerships, and increasing professional development opportunities.